 K', over all positions, is bounded by Q(n).
 In particular, the number of distinct values that can exist in K' at a single position is also bounded by Q(n).
-Then the total number of tuples that can exist in one relation in K' is bounded by $Q(n)^p$ since the maximum number of attributes in one relation is bounded by $P(n)^p$ is the total number of positions in the schema).
-It follows that the total number of tuples that can exist in K', over all relations, is at most $S \times Q(n)^p$, where S is the number of relations in the schema.
-This is a polynomial in S since S and S are assumed to be constant.
-Finally, since every chase step with a tgd adds at least some tuple to S, it follows that the length of any chase sequence is at most $S \times (Q(n))^p$. \square
+Then the total number of tuples that can exist in one relation in K' is bounded by $Q(n)^p$ since the maximum number of attributes in one relation is bounded by p (recall that p is the total number of positions in the schema).
+It follows that the total number of relations in the schema.
+This is a polynomial in n since s and p are assumed to be constant.
+Finally, since every chase step with a tgd adds at least some tuple to K', it follows that the length of any chase sequence is at most $s \times (Q(n))^p$. \Box